rwtechwiki/rwtechwiki.github.io/Movement/coyotejump.md

 # Coyote Jump
 ![[coyotejump_header.gif]]
 ## Description
-There is a 5-frame window where slugcat is able to jump mid-air after walking off a ledge.
+There is a 5-frame window where slugcat is able to jump mid-air after running off a ledge.
 This allows for slightly longer running jumps across gaps.

 ## Notes
 It is possible to extend this move to an [[ecoyotejump]] by crouching just before you leave the ledge, then returning to standing state as you jump.